Updated on August 24, 2022

 Both parents’ ability to co-parent effectively after relocation takes place

-A judge will consider these and many other things when reviewing a parent’s request for relocation.
-It is a good idea to consult with an attorney to determine whether or not relocation would be in the child’s best interests.
-A skilled attorney on your side will help you convince the judge that the move to a new city, state, or country is beneficial for everyone involved, including your children.
+A judge will consider these and other factors when reviewing a parent’s request for relocation.
+It is a good idea to consult with an attorney to determine whether relocation would be in your child’s best interests.
+Having a skilled Florence divorce attorney on your side will help you convince the judge that your move is beneficial for everyone involved, including your children.

 Consult with a Florence Divorce Attorney